 Sri Lanka participated as an observer in the Sixteenth Meeting of States Parties in Vienna, Austria in December 2017, as well as the convention’s intersessional meetings in June 2018 in Geneva, where it stated that the government had approved Sri Lanka’s accession to the Convention on Cluster Munitions.
 Following a change of government in January 2015, and with extensive lobbying by Sri Lanka Campaign to Ban Landmines activists, there was steady movement toward Sri Lanka’s accession.

-Sri Lanka voted in favor of UN General Assembly (UNGA) Resolution 71/34 calling for universalization of the Mine Ban Treaty on 5 December 2016, as it has for every annual pro-ban UNGA resolution since 1996.
+Sri Lanka voted in favor of United Nations General Assembly (UNGA) Resolution 72/53 calling for universalization of the Mine Ban Treaty on 4 December 2017, as it has for every annual pro-ban UNGA resolution since 1996.

-Sri Lanka is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines, but has not submitted its annual Article 13 report during the past four years.
+Sri Lanka is party to the Convention on Cluster Munitions and the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines.

 Use, production, transfer, and stockpiling

 Since the end of armed conflict in May 2009, the Monitor has not received any reports of new use of antipersonnel mines by any entity in Sri Lanka.